PeamoNetwork/website/README.md

 # Website

-This repository contains the source code for [our website](https://pretendo.network).
-All contributions should go in the [dev branch](https://github.com/PretendoNetwork/website/tree/dev).
+This repository contains the source code for [our website](https://example.org).
+All contributions should go in the [dev branch](https://github.com/PeamoNetwork/website/tree/dev).

+all localization points are probably invalid and the languages may be broken lol
 ### Localization
 If you'd like to help localize Pretendo Network, you can check out our project on [Weblate](https://hosted.weblate.org/engage/pretendonetwork/).